Tonyg92x/Tonyg92x/README.md

 <!-- ABOUT THE PROJECT -->
 ## About me
-Sys admin, programmer and cybersec lover
+System administrator, programmer and passionate about cyber security.

 <!-- CONTACT -->
 ## Contact